Lego: Films and television

 The first official Lego film was the straight-to-DVD release of Bionicle: Mask of Light in 2003 developed by Creative Capers Entertainment and distributed by Miramax Home Entertainment.
-Several other straight-to-DVD computer animated Bionicle sequels and Hero Factory movies were produced in the following years.
+Several other straight-to-DVD computer-animated Bionicle sequels and Hero Factory movies were produced in the following years.
 Lego: The Adventures of Clutch Powers was released on DVD in February 2010, a computer-animated film made by Tinseltown Toons.
 A computer-generated animated series titled Lego Ninjago: Masters of Spinjitzu began in January 2011 for the Lego Ninjago brand.
 Another television series titled Legends of Chima began in 2013 for the Legends of Chima brand.
 In December 2015, a television series titled Nexo Knights made its debut for the Lego Nexo Knights brand.
 An animated series titled Lego Elves was released in 2015 and another titled Lego Elves: Secrets of Elvendale was released in 2017 for the Lego Elves brand.
 In 2016, Lego Bionicle: The Journey To One was released for the Bionicle franchise and Lego Friends: The Power of Friendship for the Lego Friends brand.
 In June 2019, an animated series titled Lego City Adventures was released for the Lego City brand.
 In 2021, an animated series titled Lego Monkie Kid was released to support the Lego brand of the same name.

 The Lego Movie, a feature film based on Lego toys, was released by Warner Bros. in February 2014.
 It featured Chris Pratt in the lead role, with substantial supporting characters voiced by Elizabeth Banks, Will Arnett, Morgan Freeman, Liam Neeson, Alison Brie, Will Ferrell and Nick Offerman.
 A contest was held for contestants to submit designs for vehicles to be used in the film.
 After the release of The Lego Movie, independent Canadian toy retailers reported issues with shortages of Lego products and cited cancellations of Lego pre-orders without warning as a motive to stock compatible, rival products.

 A spin-off of The Lego Movie, entitled The Lego Batman Movie, directed by Chris McKay was released in the US in February 2017.
 A sequel to The Lego Batman Movie was planned and later cancelled.

 In June 2013, it was reported that Warner Bros. was developing a feature film adaptation of Lego Ninjago.
 Brothers Dan Hageman and Kevin Hageman were attached to write the adaptation, while Dan Lin and Roy Lee, along with Phil Lord and Chris Miller, were announced as producers.
 The film, The Lego Ninjago Movie, was released in September 2017.

 In February 2019, The Lego Movie 2: The Second Part was released, which was a direct sequel to the original film and starred Chris Pratt in the lead role.

+On 27 January 2024, it was announced that a new film, titled Piece by Piece, would be released on 11 October 2024.
+It is a biographical film focusing on the life of singer Pharrell Williams.

+As of August 2025, Universal and the Lego Group are developing an animated Lego film tentatively called Inner Child from a concept by James Morosini.